Lucky or Unlucky?

 This was no small discovery.
 Automobile companies had been trying to deal with the problem for years, and here was a solution.
 But they were not the only industry to profit from Midgley’s work.

-Oil companies had been adding ethanol (alcohol) to their fuels as an anti-knock compound for some time, but the results on the bottom line were poor because it was expensive.
+Oil companies had been adding ethanol (alcohol) to their fuels as an anti-knock compound for some time, but the results on the bottom line were poor because it was expensive to make and remain competitive.
 Gasoline sold at prices only slightly higher than the cost of production.
 TEL, on the other hand, made the manufacturing of no-knock gasoline much more profitable.
 It was a match made in heaven, or hell as it turned out.
 TEL contained lead in sufficient quantities to be extremely toxic.

 Lead poisoning has been around for thousands of years.
 It is the oldest known workplace and environmental hazard.
-What was new in the 20th century was the understanding that only a small amount of lead exposure was toxic.
+What was new in the 20th century was the understanding of the small amount of lead necessary to do harm.

 Signs of chronic exposure include stomach problems, weight loss, depression, loss of coordination, slurred speech, neurological disorders, and other symptoms.
 In acute cases, it causes death.